Controversy surrounding SSC exams deepens as Islamiat paper leaked

 Sindh Governor Dr Ishratul Ibad Khan has directed that high-powered teams, including ministers, should carry out surprise visits from Monday of the examinations centres of the ongoing 9th and 10th class annual examinations of the Board of Secondary Education Karachi (BSEK).

 This was pointed out in an official statement issued here on Sunday.

-governor, who is also the controlling authority of the examinations boards in the province, emphasised that the examinations system should be made transparent and credible.
+The governor, who is also the controlling authority of the examinations boards in the province, emphasised that the examinations system should be made transparent and credible.

 He said that the machinations of a certain mafia in this connection were being frustrated.

-'mafia' was trying to sabotage the steps that had been taken for improving the examinations system and that this had become obvious from the recent incidents, he said.
+The 'mafia' was trying to sabotage the steps that had been taken for improving the examinations system and that this had become obvious from the recent incidents, he said.

 The governor also assured the higher officials of the board of his assistance for its action against this mafia.

 He said that criminal cases would be initiated against those found involved in unlawful activities.

 Dr Ibad said that for better coordination and dispatch of the question papers it was being considered that the number of examination centres be reduced from 450 to 50.

 Some other measures in this connection were also under consideration and that latest and computerised approach would be adopted, the governor added.
 Dawn